-ConvertKit isn’t free but has extra tools for sending specific messages to the right people.
+ConvertKit isn’t free (Update: ConvertKit now has a free starter plan!) but has extra tools for sending specific messages to the right people.
 You can more easily send out automation sequences and have an easier to use interface.
 You can do these same things in MailChimp, but it’s not as easy.

 Get people to sign up

 Once you have your service, you need to add an email sign up form on your website and give people a reason to subscribe.
 In general “get my newsletter” isn’t enough.

 - Offering a free course or download can motivate people to sign up.